archivesspace/archivesspace/README.md

 `--single-transaction` option to avoid locking your database tables while your backups run.
-It is also essential to use the `--routines` flag, which will include functions and stored procedures in the backup (which ArchivesSpace uses at least for Jasper reports).
+It is also essential to use the `--routines` flag, which will include functions and stored procedures in the backup (which ArchivesSpace uses at least for reports).

 If you are running with the demo database, you can create periodic database snapshots using the following configuration settings: